Creation Crafts and Activities

 Sometimes kids get too familiar with something, and they tune it out.
 As with all of our lessons, we really wanted to make it stand out.
 Here are a few things that might be of interest to some of your subscribers.
 We wanted our kids to get to experience what the beginning of time was like.
 So we made our lessons very interactive.

 First, we chose a small room in our church building and completely covered the walls, the windows, and any other source of light, including the ceiling with black Visqueen (For those who may not know what this is, it looks like a giant black trash bag, only it comes on huge rolls.
 Generally can be purchased at Menards or a place such as that.)
 We wanted the kids to experience a place that was "formless and void, and where darkness was over the face of the deep..."
 We told part of this portion of the story, in our story area, and then took the kids on a field trip right in our own building.
 We went into this formless and void room.
 We had made sure to cut a slit in our Visqueen, right where our light fixture was, so that when God said, "Let there be light..." we could flip on the switch and there was light.
 (We made sure to prepare the kids for the total darkness they would experience for a few moments upon entering.)
 Each week, we added the new part of creation to this room.
 We added glow-in-the-dark planets (with our black light of course!), plants, stuffed animals, etc. It was really great!

-When God created the animals, we planned a field trip to our local zoo and had our lesson there.
+When we did God created the animals, we planned a field trip to our local zoo and had our lesson there.

 More Room Decoration Ideas